skrey/yellow-extensions/links/README.md

 ## How to show links?

 The plugin adds links to previous/next page, which allows users to navigate between pages in a folder.
-Links are shown on all blog pages.
+Links are shown on blog pages.
 To show links on other pages add a `[links]` shortcut to a page.

 ## How to configure links?